Alex314-dev/rc-racing-system/README.md

 13. Run the java class `RcApplication.java`.
 14. The java application will ask a socket to connect to.
 Give the same ip address and the port you wrote for the bash script.
 15. Go to localhost:8443, and discard the possible warning message coming from your browser.
 16. Create or login to your account.
+17. Have fun with the system!